-I have more patience for this than my husband, but honestly, how many hours of my life had I wasted searching for a little spice?
+I have more patience for this than my husband, but honestly, how many hours of my life had I wasted searching for a spice jar?

-When our new cupboards were installed, we gained a large, shallow drawer under the biggest countertop in the kitchen.
+When our new cupboards were installed, we gained a large, shallow drawer under the biggest counter top in the kitchen.
 We thought about how to organize our kitchen gear and assumed this drawer would be for cooking utensils.

-It is a pleasure now to reach for a spice while prepping a dish.
-It’s also easy to clean the drawer with a vacuum attachment because I can see what I’m doing.
+It is a pleasure now to reach for a spice while prepping a dish on the counter top just above the drawer.

-This means the drawer gets cleaned a lot more often than that dark base cupboard ever did.
+The drawer gets cleaned a lot more often than that dark base cupboard ever did.

 What became of the kitchen utensils that we used to store in a large drawer?

-We thought about what we actually used, and put the remainder in the basement for those rare occassions when they are needed.
+We thought about what we actually used, and put the remainder in the basement for those rare occasions when they are needed.

-© 2017 auntjoannblog.com.
+© 2017, 2020 ajoann.com.
 See Legalese page for permissions.